 Wherever possible, Red Hat strives to build, test and distribute its products in a containerized format.
 Please review the Red Hat product documentation to understand possible deployment configurations, including containerization.

 For the purpose of this policy, application images are those which are not solely a base Container Image and have been built to provide specific functionality by a vendor, which could include Red Hat, an ISV or the community.

 Application Container Images are conventionally engineered, built, and shipped to be immutable.
-As such it is not always desired to extend the contents of these Container Images, but instead request from a provider an updated Container Image which may include required enhancements, security or bug fixes.
+As such it is not always desired to extend the contents of these Container Images, but instead request from a provider an updated Container Image which will include required enhancements, security or bug fixes.

 Specific scenarios may determine the need for modifications of an application Container Image.
 Red Hat supports the extension of UBI images with Red Hat content; this is limited to the scope outlined in the previous section, it requires the Container Image is built using UBI as the base Container Image, and can be identified as such using the Container Image metadata.
 Modification of a Container Image may void your entitlement to support from the supplying third party vendor.
 Always check before proceeding with changes.

 The scope of support for running and modifying application Container Images is subject to the supplying vendor.
 The following table outlines how Red Hat supports the use of Container Images when built on UBI.

 |If a customer is running this combination of Container Image on a Container Platform

 |Then Red Hat has this policy . . .

 |Red Hat product Container Image running on a Red Hat Supported Container Platform (eg Red Hat Gluster Storage on RHEL w/Podman)